ShannonIanthe/BCS-Algorithms/03_react/block01/react01description.md

    ]
    ```

-   Use this as an example : https://www.chalkd.co.nz/collections/all
+Use this page as an example : https://www.chalkd.co.nz/collections/all